yasirbhutta/yasirbhutta.github.io/matlab/docs/ios.md

 3. [ ] pause('Enter a value: ')
 4. [ ] None

-##### Which of the following is true about the input function's behavior if the user enters non-numeric input when expecting a number?
+> Which of the following is true about the input function's behavior if the user enters non-numeric input when expecting a number?

-a) It displays an error message and terminates the program.
+1. [ ] It displays an error message and terminates the program.
-b) It converts the input to a numeric value.
+2. [ ] [ ] It converts the input to a numeric value.
-c) It throws an error and crashes MATLAB.
+3. [ ] It throws an error and crashes MATLAB.
-d) It loops until valid numeric input is provided.
+4. [ ] It loops until valid numeric input is provided.

-#### When using the input function to collect user input, how can you display a prompt message?
+> When using the input function to collect user input, how can you display a prompt message?

-a.
-There is no way to display a prompt message with input.
+1. [ ] There is no way to display a prompt message with input.
-b.
-By specifying the prompt message as an argument to the input function.
+2. [ ] By specifying the prompt message as an argument to the input function.
-c.
-By using the display function before calling input.
+3. [ ] By using the display function before calling input.
-d.
-By defining the prompt message as a variable.
+4. [ ] By defining the prompt message as a variable.

 #### Pause and keyboard Commands (MCQs)

-##### What does the pause command do in MATLAB?
+> What does the pause command do in MATLAB?

-a.
-Ends the program
+1. [ ] Ends the program
-b.
-Pauses the program's execution for a specified duration
+2. [ ] Pauses the program's execution for a specified duration
-c.
-Prompts the user for input
+3. [ ] Prompts the user for input
-d.
-Clears the command window
+4. [ ] Clears the command window

-##### How is the duration of the pause specified in the pause command?
+> How is the duration of the pause specified in the pause command?

-a.
-In seconds
+1. [x] In seconds
-b.
-In milliseconds
+2. [ ] In milliseconds
-c.
-In minutes
+3. [ ] In minutes
-d.
-It is not possible to specify a duration
+4. [ ] It is not possible to specify a duration

-##### What is the primary purpose of the keyboard command in MATLAB?
+> What is the primary purpose of the keyboard command in MATLAB?

-a.
-To insert a physical keyboard into the program
+1. [ ] To insert a physical keyboard into the program
-b.
-To pause program execution and enter the debug mode
+2. [ ] To pause program execution and enter the debug mode
-c.
-To display a virtual keyboard on the screen
+3. [x] To display a virtual keyboard on the screen
-d.
-To display the program's source code
+4. [ ] To display the program's source code

-In what scenarios might you use the keyboard command in MATLAB?
+> In what scenarios might you use the keyboard command in MATLAB?

-a.
-To create interactive user interfaces
+1. [ ] To create interactive user interfaces
-b.
-To simulate keyboard input
+2. [ ] To simulate keyboard input
-c.
-For debugging and inspecting variables during program execution
+3. [x] For debugging and inspecting variables during program execution
-d.
-To change the color of the command window
+4. [ ] To change the color of the command window

-##### How can you specify the duration of a pause in seconds when using the pause function in MATLAB?
+> How can you specify the duration of a pause in seconds when using the pause function in MATLAB?

-a.
-The pause function does not allow you to specify a duration.
+1. [ ] The pause function does not allow you to specify a duration.
-b.
-By passing the number of seconds as an argument: pause(2)
+2. [x] By passing the number of seconds as an argument: pause(2)
-c.
-By pressing a key on the keyboard
+3. [ ]  By pressing a key on the keyboard
-d.
-By using a loop within the script
+4. [ ]  By using a loop within the script

 #### fprintf Command

-##### What is the purpose of the fprintf function in MATLAB?

-a.
-To read data from a file
-b.
-To format and display output to the console or a file
-c.
-To accept input from the user
-d.
-To calculate mathematical expressions

-##### Which function is used to display formatted output in MATLAB?

-a) output
-b) printf
-c) print
-d) fprintf

-##### Which character is commonly used as a placeholder for inserting variable values within a formatted string when using fprintf?

-a) #
-b) $
-c) %
-d) @

-##### In fprintf formatting, the %d specifier is used for:

-a) Decimal (integer) values
-b) Floating-point values
-c) Characters
-d) Strings

-##### When using fprintf, the escape sequence \n is used for:

-a) Printing a backslash
-b) Printing a newline character
-c) Printing a tab character
-d) Printing a space

-##### In the fprintf function, what does the %f specifier typically represent?

-a) An integer
-b) A floating-point number
-c) A character
-d) A string

-##### When using fprintf, what does the format specifier %s represent?

-a) An integer
-b) A floating-point number
-c) A character
-d) A string

-##### Which of the following is the correct way to format a number using the fprintf command?

-a. fprintf('%.2f\n', number);
-b. fprintf('%s\n', number);
-c. fprintf('%c\n', number);
-d. fprintf('%d\n', number);

-##### Which of the following is the correct way to format the output of the fprintf command?

-(A) fprintf('%s', 'Hello, world!')
-(B) fprintf('%s', 'Hello, world!\n')
-(C) fprintf('%s', Hello, world!')

-##### Which of the following is the correct way to print a number to the console using the fprintf command?

-(A) fprintf('%d', 123)
-(B) fprintf('%s', 123.456)
-(C) fprintf(123.456e-10)
-(D) All of the above

-##### Which of the following is the correct way to print a string to the console using the fprintf command?

-(A) fprintf('%s', 'Hello, world!')
-(B) fprintf('%c', 'Hello, world!')
-(C) fprintf('%d', 'Hello, world!')
-(D) None of the above

-##### Which of the following is a valid format specifier for the fprintf command?

-A. %d
-B. %f
-C. %s
-D. All of the above

-## **Review Questions**
+> What is the purpose of the fprintf function in MATLAB?

+1. [ ] To read data from a file
+2. [x] To format and display output to the console or a file
+3. [ ] To accept input from the user
+4. [ ] To calculate mathematical expressions

+> Which function is used to display formatted output in MATLAB?

+1. [ ] output
+2. [ ] printf
+3. [ ] print
+4. [x] fprintf

+> Which character is commonly used as a placeholder for inserting variable values within a formatted string when using fprintf?

+1. [ ] #
+2. [ ] $
+3. [x] %
+4. [ ] @

+> In fprintf formatting, the %d specifier is used for:

+1. [x] Decimal (integer) values
+2. [ ] Floating-point values
+3. [ ] Characters
+4. [ ] Strings

+> When using fprintf, the escape sequence \n is used for:

+1. [ ] Printing a backslash
+2. [x] Printing a newline character
+3. [ ] Printing a tab character
+4. [ ] Printing a space

+> In the fprintf function, what does the %f specifier typically represent?

+1. [ ] An integer
+2. [x] A floating-point number
+3. [ ] A character
+4. [ ] A string

+> When using fprintf, what does the format specifier %s represent?

+1. [ ] An integer
+2. [ ] A floating-point number
+3. [ ] A character
+4. [x] A string

+> Which of the following is the correct way to format a number using the fprintf command?

+1. [ ] fprintf('%.2f\n', number);
+2. [ ] fprintf('%s\n', number);
+3. [ ] fprintf('%c\n', number);
+4. [x] fprintf('%d\n', number);

+> Which of the following is the correct way to format the output of the fprintf command?

+1. [x] fprintf('%s', 'Hello, world!')
+2. [ ] fprintf('%s', 'Hello, world!\n')
+3. [ ] fprintf('%s', Hello, world!')
+4. [ ] None of the above

+> Which of the following is the correct way to print a number using the fprintf command?

+1. [x] fprintf('%d', 123)
+2. [ ] fprintf('%s', 123.456)
+3. [ ] fprintf(123.456e-10)
+4. [ ] All of the above

+> Which of the following is the correct way to print a string using the fprintf command?

+1. [ ] fprintf('%s', 'Hello, world!')
+2. [ ] fprintf('%c', 'Hello, world!')
+3. [ ] fprintf('%d', 'Hello, world!')
+4. [ ] None of the above

+> Which of the following is a valid format specifier for the fprintf command?

+1. [ ] %d
+2. [ ] %f
+3. [ ] %s
+4. [x] All of the above

+## Review Questions

 1. Write note on Common Ways to Input Data in MATLAB?
 2. What is the difference between the input and disp commands?